CMUSchwartzLab/RAD/README.md

 ## Tutorial

-You can find a brief tutorial in `tutorial.py`.
+You can find a brief tutorial with code and output in the jupyter notebook `tutorial.ipynb`.

 ## Citation